-Russian forces fire on US-backed Syria rebels
+Russian forces fire on US-backed Syrian rebels

 Story highlights

-- The strike is near Deir Ezzor, a former ISIS stronghold
+- The strike was near Deir Ezzor, a former ISIS stronghold

+- Russians Defense Ministry officials said US command was warned of strikes in advance

 (CNN)A Russian strike wounded members of the US-backed Syrian Democratic Forces, the anti-ISIS coalition said Saturday.
 The strike occurred as both Russian and coalition forces converged on the former ISIS stronghold of Deir Ezzor.